-COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Friday, April 28, 2023 NOTE: This report must be received by the appropriate filing authority no later than April 28, 2023.
-8th day before May 6, 2023, uniform election [FORM C/OH] (all local candidates who have an opponent on the ballot in the May 6 election and who do not file on the modified reporting schedule) [FORM GPAC] (all GPACs that filed a "30th Day Before Election Report" or that are involved with the May 6 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that filed a "30th Day Before Election Report" or that supported or opposed an opposed candidate or a measure in the May 6 election) March 28, 2023, or the date of campaign treasurer appointment, or the day after the date the last report ended.
-April 26, 2023 NOTE: Daily pre- election reports of contributions accepted and direct campaign expenditures made after April 26, 2023, may be required.
+COLUMN I DUE DATE COLUMN II TYPE OF REPORT (WHO FILES) COLUMN III BEGINNING DATE OF PERIOD COVERED COLUMN IV ENDING DATE OF PERIOD COVERED Friday, April 26, 2024 NOTE: This report must be received by the appropriate filing authority no later than April 26, 2024.
+8th day before May 4, 2024, uniform election [FORM C/OH] (all local candidates who have an opponent on the ballot in the May 4 election and who do not file on the modified reporting schedule) [FORM GPAC] (all GPACs that filed a "30th Day Before Election Report" or that are involved in the May 4 election) [FORM SPAC] (all SPACs that do not file on the modified reporting schedule and that filed a "30th Day Before Election Report" or that supported or opposed an opposed candidate or a measure in the May 4 election) March 26, 2024, or the date of campaign treasurer appointment, or the day after the date the last report ended.
+April 24, 2024 NOTE: Daily pre- election reports of contributions accepted and direct campaign expenditures made after April 24, 2024, may be required.
 Please consult the Campaign Finance Guide for further information.

-Monday, July 17, 2023
+Monday, July 15, 2024 July semiannual [FORM C/OH] (all local candidates and officeholders, except for officeholders who do not have a campaign treasurer appointment on file and who do not exceed \$1,080 in contributions or expenditures for the reporting period) [FORM GPAC] (all GPACs) [FORM SPAC] (all SPACs) January 1, 2024, or the date of campaign treasurer appointment, or the day after the date the last report ended.
+June 30, 2024